Schlieplab/ASOkai/README.md

 * Multiple Binding sites within one mRNA: Pedersen 2020
 * Histogram of binned delta_delta_G for inexactly matching binding sites in target pre-mRNA

+## Pre-requisites

+* Working installation of Bowtie2 (path for bowtie index needs to be stated in config
+* pyensemble, biopython
+* RNAcofold (command line tool from ViennaRNA)